Over 3 million pictures framed

 Classic Grain Black Picture Frame

 MIX & MATCH

 For colour-phobes, mixing and matching black and white to create a classic monochrome palette can help to make an otherwise bland wall seem full of character.
 Our experts recommend selecting a single profile and finish for both colours.
 This helps form a coherent look and feel and reduces the risk of clashing styles.

 Don't be afraid to frame brightly coloured artwork or photographs.
 Framed in black and white mouldings the artwork often looks incredible.

-There are many different types of frame finish available, these range from ornate patterns, smooth designs, or a grainy textures.
-We would suggest a smooth finish for the more modern interiors, helping maintain that popular minimalistic ambiance.
-Meanwhile, vintage patterns work well with historic photos, and classic decor.
+There are many different types of frame finish available; these range from ornate patterns to smooth designs or grainy textures.
+We would suggest a smooth finish for the more modern interiors, helping maintain that popular minimalistic ambience.
+Meanwhile, vintage patterns work well with historic photos and classic decor.

-The design of the frame can also have an impact on the overall story you are trying to tell, a thinner frame can be used to ensure that the picture frame doesn’t command all of a viewers attention.
-Meanwhile, a thicker frame will prove a true statement piece for your home and dominate a visitors awareness.
+The design of a frame can have an impact on the overall story you are trying to tell; thinner can ensure the picture frame doesn’t command all of a viewers attention, while a thicker frame will prove a true statement piece for your home and dominate a visitors awareness.
 It really does depend on the look you're trying to achieve, subdued or attention-grabbing.